ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/03_post-alignment_processing.md

 ## Duplicate Removal

 Depending on the technique, the presence of duplicated reads can be a red flag.
 Duplicated reads are reads that map to the exact same sequence, from start to finish.
-Since random fragmentation is very unlikely to generate reads that start (and sometimes end) at the exact same position, duplicated reads are usually generated when the PCR amplification step in the library prep amplifies more copies of a specific fragment (**PCR duplicates**).
+Since random fragmentation is very unlikely to generate reads that start (and sometimes end) at the exact same position (especially when using paired-end sequencing) duplicated reads are usually generated when the PCR amplification step in the library prep amplifies more copies of a specific fragment (**PCR duplicates**).
 Therefore, these fragments weren't more present in the original sample, they were just overamplified and are thereby going to generate more reads.

 In RNA-seq it is normal to have many duplicates, since some genes are expressed more than others (the more transcripts, the more cDNA generated).
 In ATAC-seq, on the other hand, because the Tn5 inserts randomly, it is statistically impossible for it to cut at the exact same two genomic coordinates twice in a small cell population, and therefore duplicates are always removed.
-In the case of CUT%RUN/ChIP, duplicates are marked, but they need to be looked into before removal: very narrow peaks (like a transcription factor), might give natural duplicates.
+In the case of CUT&RUN/ChIP, duplicates are marked, but they need to be looked into before removal: very narrow peaks (like a transcription factor), might give natural duplicates.
 In this case, some researchers keep them, but the standard conservative pipeline removes them to avoid PCR bias.

 Other type of duplicates are the so-called **optical duplicates**.
 These happen when the sequencer’s camera misidentifies a single cluster as two separate ones (usually because the flow cell is too crowded/overloaded).
 To avoid this, it is important to load the right amount of DNA into the sequencer, which is highly dependent on the the type of sequencer used.
+It is worth mentioning that, in patterned flow cells (NovaSeq/HiSeq 4000), an optical duplicate is often actually a **pad-hop duplicate**.
+This happens during ExAmp when a DNA fragment escaping one nanowell seeds a neighboring empty well.

 The most commonly used tools for duplicate handling are [Picard MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard) and [samtools markdup](https://www.htslib.org/doc/samtools-markdup.html).
 They group reads/pairs by alignment positions; the read with the highest quality (sum of base qualities) is kept, while others are flagged as duplicates.
-It is important that these duplicates are just flagged and not deleted, since they are used to calculate the QC metric “duplication rate”.
-Downstream tools are told to ignore these flagged sequences.
+It is important that these duplicates are just flagged and not deleted, since they are used to calculate the QC metric “duplication rate”: standard tools (Picard/Samtools) apply the **0x400 (1024) SAM flag to duplicate**s, and most downstream analysis tools are configured to recognize this flag and skip these reads automatically.

-Picard actually tries to distinguish between PCR duplicates and Optical duplicates, and the measures to be taken vary depending on the result.
+Picard actually tries to distinguish between PCR duplicates and optical duplicates, and the measures to be taken vary depending on the result.
 If the number of PCR replicates is too high, then the number of PCR cycles needs to be reduced.
 On the other hand, if the optical duplicates are particularily high, then we need to load less library into the sequencer.

 ## Spike-in Correction